Chr728/SQL-NO-SQL-DATABASES/README.md

 # SOEN 363

-This project aims to analyze general sentiment towards gun control.
+This project  was done in group of 5 people and it aims to analyze general sentiment towards gun control.
 This is done through an anlysis of tweets that involve the gun control topic.

 ## Steps to run similar experiment with these scripts: